X-Element für Erfolgsstories

-Following the takeover, QCP’s strategic focus was on rapid restructuring at Clarton Horn and establishing its long-term position as an independent company on the global market.
+QCP’s strategic focus was on rapid restructuring at Clarton Horn and establishing its long-term position as an independent company on the global market.
 QCP implemented the following measures:

-- Investment in a new SAP system
+- Invested in a new SAP system

-- Development of a European sales team
+- Developed a European sales team

-- Development of an electronic car horn
+- Developed an electronic car horn

 High-performance car horns for Asian markets

-The company invested in a new R&D department to drive forward product innovation.
+The company invested in a new R&D department to drive product innovation.
 Developers then focused on creating an electronic car horn to meet the needs of Asian markets where horns are in constant use.

 In 2012, Clarton Horn presented the very first such product at the IZB exhibition in Wolfsburg: the EC10-RD.
 Thanks to robust electronic components and sturdy mechanics, the horn can withstand two million blasts.
-Add a compact and waterproof trumpet horn design and great sound, and it’s easy to see why this robust horn is now a standard feature in a number leading manufacturers’ cars.
+Add a compact and waterproof trumpet horn design and great sound, and it’s easy to see why this robust horn is now a standard feature in a number of leading manufacturers’ cars.

 Strong support – satisfied customers